thegreyd/devops/README.md

 When our "key1" is set to 1 - a picture will be displayed and when set to 0 - NULL will be displayed.

+Slaves would not be able to SET keys, only a master can GET/SET both, but the 2 slaves would be getting values of key as they change via master.

 [Redis Feature Screencast]()